 Three Ways Global Warming Made Harvey Worse

-Harvey's extensive damage was unusual.
-Typically, the most damaging hurricanes hit the densely populated East Coast.
-But Harvey remained over a major metropolitan area for a longer time than most hurricanes.
+Harvey's extensive damage was unusual because it remained over a major metropolitan area for a longer period of time than most hurricanes.